Information about Fraser River chinook fisheries management measures

 Our first priority in the management of all fisheries is conservation.
 After conservation, the next priority is harvest opportunities for Indigenous fisheries for food, social and ceremonial (FSC) purposes.
 This is a legal obligation, consistent with Section 35 of Canada’s Constitution Act, 1982, and case law which followed.

-We have received a large volume of correspondence on 2020 chinook fisheries measures.
 We understand the tremendous importance of chinook management decisions to all parties affected and that these measures are challenging for all.
 It is more important than ever for people maintain respectful dialogue and to work together in collaboration to help reverse the trend of decline in these stocks.
 We stand firmly behind the recent First Ministers’ statement on anti-racism and are committed to continued reconciliation with Indigenous Peoples.

 Are there any restrictions for First Nations FSC fisheries in the Fraser River?
 Why are First Nations harvest opportunities being provided if Fraser chinook are at risk?